Password Strength Signaling: A Counter-Intuitive Defense Against Password Cracking: Extra Plots

 In the last decade, large scale data-breaches have exposed billions of user passwords to the dangerous threat of offline password cracking.
 An offline attacker who has obtained the (salted) cryptographic hash ($h_u=H(salt_u,pw_u)$) of a user $u$'s password $(pw_u)$ can attempt to crack the password by comparing this hash value with the hashes of likely password guesses i.e., by checking if $h_u^{\prime} = H(salt_u,pw')$ for each $pw'$.
-The attacker can check as many guesses as she wants offline --- without interacting with the authentication server.
+The attacker can check as many guesses as he wants offline --- without interacting with the authentication server.
 The only limit is the resources that the attacker is willing to invest in trying to crack the password.
-A rational password cracker \cite{BlockiD16,SP:BloHarZho18} will keep trying to crack the password until marginal guessing costs exceed the marginal reward.
+A rational password cracker \cite{BlockiD16,SP:BloHarZho18} will choose the number of guesses that maximizes his utility.

-Password hashing serves as a last line of defense against an offline password cracker.
+Password hashing serves as a last line of defense against an offline password attacker.
 A good password hash function $H$ should be moderately expensive to compute so that it becomes prohibitively expensive to check millions or billions of password guesses.
 However, we cannot make $H$ too expensive to compute as the honest authentication server needs to evaluate $H$ every time a user authenticates.
-In this paper, we explore a highly counter-intuitive defense against rational attackers which does not impact hashing costs: information signaling!
-In particular, we propose to have the authentication server store a (noisy) signal $sig_u$ which is correlated with the strength of the user's password.
+In this paper, we explore a highly counter-intuitive\footnote{The propose may be less counter-intuitive to those familiar with prior work in the area of Bayesian Persuasion~\cite{Kamenica2011}.} defense against rational attackers which does not impact hashing costs: password strength signaling!
+In particular, we apply Bayesian Persuasion~\cite{Kamenica2011} to password authentication.
+Specifically, we propose to have the authentication server store a (noisy) signal $sig_u$ which is correlated with the strength of the user's password.